 Dominica is reopening for American on August 7, 2020

 US residents will have to bring a negative PCR test no older than 72 hours before boarding, fill out an online questionnaire, and agree to a rapid test upon arrival.

 As of July 1st, 2020 U.S. tourists can travel to the Dominican Republic.

 The Dominican Republic does not require COVID-19 testing or quarantines and is also providing American travelers with free COVID-19 insurance until December 2020.

 Ecuador has now reopened for American tourists

-As of August 16, Americans can now travel to Ecuador WITHOUT quarantine, as long as they bring a negative PCR test, no older than 10 days.
+As of March 22, 2021, Americans can now travel to Ecuador WITHOUT quarantine, as long as they bring a negative PCR or antigen test, no older than 3 days.

 Direct flights from Miami, Houston and New York have already resumed into Quito and Guayaquil